Skip to main content

 Colonial control in the Pacific

-Colonial relationships between Pacific Island communities and European nations are shown here in 1901, 1951 and 2001.
-These relationships were fundamental to New Zealand's interactions in the Pacific.
-The strongest ties have been with islands that were either colonised by Britain or had major links to it.
+Colonial relationships between Pacific Island communities and European nations are shown here as they were in 1901, 1951 and 2001.
+These relationships have been fundamental to New Zealand's interactions in the Pacific.
+The strongest ties have been with islands that were either colonised by the United Kingdom or had major links to it.

 Te whakamahi i tēnei tūemi